qingqinghu-Ricky/qingqinghu-Ricky.github.io/_pages/about.md

 News
 ------

-* A list item
-with additional text
+* [2024.06] I graduated from USTC with a PhD degree!

 Research Overview
 ------